 While it is an accepted truth among the female gender that the pay gap, employment gap, and in large, the wealth gap, is to their disadvantage, the same prejudice is often over-looked when speaking of a more specific marginalized minority, women of color.
 The same economically oppressive results hold true throughout the entirety of the African American race.

-The inequality of the rates of employment, pay, and wealth are inherently attributed to the lack of opportunity given to those of color and other minorities.
-Whether it’s because of a lack of education, poor geographical location, or criminal record, these are all a product of oppression, and are NOT a product of incompetence or inability.
+The inequality of the rates of employment, pay, and wealth is inherently attributed to the lack of opportunity given to those of color and other minorities.
+Whether it’s because of a lack of education, poor geographical location, or criminal record, these are all a product of oppression and are NOT a product of incompetence or inability.

 Need I mention the Jim Crow laws?…

 Call it governmental corruption, institutional discrimination, or societal enslavement.
 Whatever you choose to call it, the prominence of direct economic oppression to benefit the majority (i.e. privileged whites) and further restrict the said minority groups (i.e. blacks) must be acknowledged.
 It’s been statistically proven over the course of history, and it’s continuing to be exacerbated in society today.

 Otherwise known as classism, environmental oppression is responsible for the topic of geographical segregation and ethnic cleansing.

 Why do you think inner-cities and communities of color are: 1) so poorly geographically located, and 2) in such anguish and poverty?

 Whether it was during times of slavery when mass migration took place to escape the impending doom, or if it was because of systematic displacement and lack of opportunity via public policy, it’s no question the prominence of environmental oppression within the black community.